bitfalls/bitfalls_content/authors/bruno-skvorc/state-channel/en_US/final.md

 - Bob buys a crypto kitty "BloatyCat" on the open market for 0.2 eth (transaction outside state channel, on something like [Opensea](https://opensea.io/))
 - Alice opens a channel with CryptoKitties, committing her AngryCat as a deposit along with 1 eth (<- tx happens)
 - Bob opens a channel with CryptoKitties, committing his BloatyCat as a deposit along with 0.5 eth (<- tx happens)
-- Alice puts AngryCat to breed for the breed-buy price of 0.2 eth
+- Alice puts AngryCat to breed for the breed price of 0.2 eth
 - Bob notices a breedable kitty AngryCat, and decides to accept the offer
 - Bob sends 0.2 eth to CryptoKitties for breeding BloatyCat with AngryCat
 - CryptoKitties sends 0.2 eth to Alice and creates a new cat - AngryFartCat - assigning it to Bob.
 This turns out to be a rare cat because angry farts are special.